gsandeep1231/Udacity-CarND-MPC-Project/README.md

             waypoints_y.push_back(dx * sin(-psi) + dy * cos(-psi));
           }

 This makes sure the vehicle's position is w.r.t. to its origin which is at (0,0) and its orientation angle is 0 radians.

+## MPC with Latency

+There are two approaches to deal with the latency in the code.
+* The kinematic model equations use the actuations from previous timesteps which is 100ms earlier since our dt chosen in 0.1.
+As we need to implement a MPC that handles at least 100ms latency this works good for our model.
+So I updated the actuatios equations to account for this latency by using below code:

+      if (t > 1) {   // use previous actuations to overcome latency
+        delta0 = vars[delta_start + t - 2];
+        a0 = vars[a_start + t - 2];
+      }

+* New cost function was used that combines delta and velocity to give better steering control at corners.
+Other cost functions were also modified by incresing them by certain threshold as described in the lectures to make sure they dont reach zero and the vehicle stops.

 ---